jmanhype/MCPhoenix/README.md

 ## Overview

-MCPheonix provides a server that implements the Model Context Protocol, allowing AI models to interact with your application data and functionality.
-This implementation is designed to be simple and easy to understand, without heavy dependencies on frameworks like Ash.
+MCPheonix is an intelligent, self-healing, distributed AI event system using Model Context Protocol and Elixir's Phoenix Framework.
+It provides a server that implements the Model Context Protocol, allowing AI models to interact with your application data and functionality through a unified interface.

 ## Features